balakreshnan/Samples2023/AzureML/promptflow2.md

-# Building Large Language Models Applications using Prompt Flow in Azure ML - Simple LLMOps
+# Building Large Language Models Applications using Prompt Flow in Azure ML with Evaluations - LLMOps

 ## Introduction